Skip to main content

 Connect to the cluster

-After the installation, you can use kubectl port-forward to forward the MySQL protocol port of the GreptimeDB cluster:
+After the installation, you can use kubectl port-forward to forward the service ports of the GreptimeDB cluster:

 Then you can use the MySQL client to connect to the cluster.